-Today, I am going to teach you an useful tip that explains how to create a list of installed packages and install them later from the backup list in new a system or in the existing Arch Linux system after fresh installation.
+Today, I am going to teach you an useful tip that explains how to create a list of installed packages and install them later from the backup list in a new system or in the existing Arch Linux system after fresh installation.
 This method can be useful for error reporting or discussion of installed packages with your colleagues or Technical support team.
 More importantly, if you want similar set of packages in a group of Arch Linux systems, this is one such a way to achieve it.

 Create A List Of Installed Packages And Install Them Later In Arch Linux After Reinstallation